 The State Education Departments will develop cost-effective systems for schools to access online resources with in-built systems for upgradation according to the national/state curriculum modifications.
 The States will encourage innovative methods to create offline Intranet content available in local repositories - where Internet connectivity is not reliable or unavailable.

-Note Responses Here
+8.2.9 Digital content for Project-based Learning

-content should encour t for Project-based Learning: The digita age project-based learning.
-ICT projects will the school curriculum in all subjects.
+The digital content should encourage project-based learning.
+ICT projects will be included as part of the school curriculum in all subjects.

-Note Responses Here